RoryConnolly/DogCollarService/README.md

 # Using this Service

-You can use this service in two ways, locally or by hitting the deployed endpoint.
+You can use this service in two ways, running it locally or by hitting the deployed endpoint.

 ## AWS Enpoint